dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/master-pages/urls-in-master-pages-cs.md

 uid: web-forms/overview/older-versions-getting-started/master-pages/urls-in-master-pages-cs
 title: "URLs in Master Pages (C#) | Microsoft Docs"
 author: rick-anderson
 description: "Addresses how URLs in the master page can break due to the master page file being in a different relative directory than the content page.
-Looks at rebasing..." ms.author: riande ms.date: 06/10/2008 ms.assetid: 48b58a18-5ea4-468c-b326-f35331b3e1e9
+Looks at rebasing...
+(C#)" ms.author: riande ms.date: 06/10/2008 ms.assetid: 48b58a18-5ea4-468c-b326-f35331b3e1e9